|

 Mat.
 24:9-12 describes the apostasy.

 This is the frame of reference of the readers.
-That is, they may not have
+They may have had the written

-had the written text of the gospels, but they had the oral teachings that
+text of Matthew's book, but they most certainly had the oral teachings that

 had been passed down by the apostles.